ajs/tools/docs/_posts/2019-07-15-ackermann-challenge.md

 	}
 ```

 Notice the extra variables, there?
-Those are storeing the numbers for easy
+Those are storing the numbers for easy
 access.

 Now, all we need to do is write the function that executes the match and